Doubles (food)

-Doubles is a common street food originating in Trinidad and Tobago of Indian origin.
-It is normally eaten during breakfast, but is also eaten occasionally during lunch or as a late night snack and popular hangover food for local Trinidadians.
-Doubles is made with two baras (flat fried dough) and filled with curry channa (curried chickpeas) and various chutneys.
+Doubles is a common street food originating in Trinidad and Tobago and is of Indo-Trinidadian origin.
+It consists of curried chickpeas served on two fried flatbreads.
+It is normally eaten during breakfast, but is also eaten occasionally during lunch or as a late-night snack and popular hangover food.

 Origins

-Doubles as a dish was created in Princes Town, by Emamool Deen (a.k.a.
-Mamoodeen) and his wife Raheman Rasulan Deen in 1936.
+Doubles as a dish was created in Princes Town by Emamool "Mamoodeen" Deen and his wife Raheman Rasulan Deen in 1936.
+Deen used to sell curried chickpeas over single fried flatbread with chutneys.
+When his customers began requesting to double the bara in their orders the name “doubles” was coined.

 It has been speculated that it was inspired by a northern Indian dish called chole bhature (or sometimes channa bhatura).
-Chole bhature is made by combining channa masala and bhature (poori), which is a fried bread made with maida flour, a common flour in Indian baking.
+Chole bhature is made by combining channa masala and bhature (poori), which is a fried bread made with all-purpose' flour, also known as "maida" in Hindi.

-Mamoodeen used to sell curried channa (chickpeas) over single baras (fried flatbread) with chutneys.
-When his customers began requesting to double the bara in their orders the name “doubles” was coined.

 Preparation

+As a base for the curry, onions, garlic and curry powder or plain turmeric powder are fried briefly.
+Boiled and drained chickpeas are added together with some water and spices, primarily cumin.
+The curry is cooked until the chickpeas are tender.
+A dough is prepared, shaped into flattened circles and briefly deep fried.
 Doubles can be served spicy, sweet, or savory.
-Condiments include spicy pepper sauce, kuchela, or green mango, bandhaniya (also known as chadon beni or culantro), cucumber, coconut, and tamarind chutneys.
+Condiments include spicy pepper sauce, kuchela, or green mango, culantro, cucumber, coconut, and tamarind chutneys.

 Cultural significance

 Given the diversity of Trinidad, doubles is credited with its ability to "define and maintain symbolic boundaries of identification", and is considered an authentic standard of Trinidadian cuisine.
 Doubles is a comfort food for displaced Trinidadians in major cities across the globe.
-Its consumption has been credited with developing a "deep psychological imprinting" among them, and as such is considered culturally significant for how it encapsulated Trinidadian identity into such a simple and unique snack.
+Its consumption has been credited with developing a "deep psychological imprinting" among them, and as such is considered culturally significant for how it encapsulated Trinidadian identity into a simple and unique snack.

+Trinidadian-Canadian filmmaker Ian Harnarine has released two films, the 2011 short film Doubles with Slight Pepper and the 2023 feature expansion Doubles, which centre in part on the significance of doubles as a signifier of Trinidadian culture among Trinidadian expatriates.